Do It Yourself Home Repairs

 All manner of things that break into pieces or come apart can be temporarily taped back together with duct tape until permanent repairs or replacements can be made - a cracked broom handle, cardboard storage boxes, exposed metal edges, eyeglasses, even a loose doorknob.

 Everyday glue for porous surfaces.
-A broken cup handle can be reattached with epoxy, polyvinyl chloride, or another strong glue meant for porous surfaces.
+A broken cup handle can be reattached with epoxy, polyvinyl chloride, or another strong glue for porous surfaces.

 Press the small items onto the tape to prevent them from rolling onto the floor and getting lost while during do it yourself home repairs.